oslabs-beta/Jugglr/README.md

 ## Installation

-A. Download the Jugglr executable app from [here](http://github.com/oslabs-beta/Jugglr) to start using it right away.
+A. Download the Jugglr executable app from the project [website](https://jugglr-test.com/) to start using it right away.

 B. Alternatively, follow these steps: